reubano/ongeza/README.rst

 Usage
 -----

-bump is intended to be used from the command line.
+ongeza is intended to be used from the command line.

 .. code-block:: bash

-	bump [options] <dir>
+	ongeza [options] <dir>

 Basic Examples
 ~~~~~~~~~~~~~~